Indonesia CV Writing Guide

 Provide examples that fit the job, to illustrate your achievements.
 Extracurricular activities are considered of great importance in Indonesia so, list all your apprenticeships, holiday work and student jobs you did.
 Where possible, mention the number of employees for which you were responsible.

 Discrimination laws are not as stringent in Indonesia as they are elsewhere in the world.
-Employers in Indonesia frequently ask for specifics like gender, age, your photo, ID Card number, expected salary etc. Nevertheless, applicants usually provide - the age, gender and marital status.
+Employers in Indonesia frequently ask for specifics like gender, age, photo, ID Card number, expected salary etc. Nevertheless, applicants usually provide - age, gender and marital status.

-Carefully consider what to leave out of your CV/resume and exclude anything that might give prospective employers a chance to discriminate against you.
+Carefully consider what to leave out of your CV and exclude anything that might give prospective employers a chance to discriminate against you.
 If you are not married, it is not wise to mention that you “only” live together with a partner – it does not comply with the Muslim religion.

-Finally, always include cover letter with your CV/resume.
+Finally, always include a cover letter with your CV.
 However, never attach to your application any official documents, like diplomas, certificates, testimonials of former employers, documentation of received awards and/or prizes, a record of your extracurricular activities, your passport or birth certificate when you sending or delivering paper application, unless prospective employer requested them - if so, sent only copies.

-Some large international businesses use their own job application forms instead of cover letters and CV/resumes.
+Some large international businesses use their own job application forms instead of cover letters and CVs.
 Pay attention to the open questions that try to identify your social and transferable skills.
 Never leave any blank spaces.

-In recent years it become increasingly popular to join the LinkedIn or XING social networking websites for professionals, where you may search for jobs and have your keyword-optimized, rich content profile with current CV.
+In recent years it becomes increasingly popular to join the LinkedIn or Facebook social networking websites for professionals, where you may search for jobs and have your keyword-optimized, rich content profile with a current CV.
 Hiring managers use them more frequently to consult your profile and supplement or check against the CV you send along.
+If you do not have an account, create one and include your social media link(s) on your CV.

-You should manage your online presence and eliminate any photos that could reflect poorly on you.
+However, you should manage your online presence.
+Eliminate any photos and statements that could reflect poorly on you.
 From an employer’s point of view, someone who emphasizes partying on a social networking site is not focused on jobs and those who post complaints about work or colleagues are less desirable candidates.
-Online CVs should not include sensitive information as they could show lack of respect for confidentiality and discretion.
-If you do not have an account, create one and have a keyword-optimized, rich content profile.
-Include your social media link(s) on your CV/resume.
+The online CV should not include sensitive information as it could show a lack of respect for confidentiality and discretion.

-We recommend that you send your CV together with a cover letter.
-If you have a difficulty with your cover letter writing use:
+If you have difficulty with your cover letter writing use one of these:

-Other Indonesia CV/Resume Info
+Other Indonesia CV Info

-Good luck with your Indonesia CV/Resume!
+Good luck with your Indonesia CV!